 Complaints – monitored on an ongoing basis and reported quarterly to Management Committee.

-9.2 The Associations published repair categories can be found in our Repairs Policy which is on our website at www.ruchazieha.co.uk/policy.
+9.2 The Associations published repair categories can be found in our Repairs Policy which is on our website at.
+Repairs_and_Maintenance_Policy_

 9.3 Right to Repair – The Association will adhere to the duties set out within the Scottish Secure Tenants (Right to Repair) Regulations 2002.The timescales set out in this legislation are specific for qualifying repairs .
-All responsibilities are set out in our Right to Repair Policy which can be found on our website at www.ruchazieha.co.uk
+All responsibilities are set out in our Right to Repair Policy which can be found on our website at Right_to_Repair_

 9.4 In order to drive performance further, the Association also has a tenants Panel which has in place a programme of scrutiny and welcomes input, views and proposals in its service delivery and policy reviews.